 Tithe Barn Hotel

-A medieval barn, twelve quiet rooms.
+A medieval barn, nine quiet rooms.

-Built as a tithe barn for the abbey lands and later restored as a hotel, this is twelve characterful rooms beneath cathedral-scale beams.
+Built as a tithe barn for the abbey lands and later restored as a hotel, this is nine characterful rooms beneath cathedral-scale beams.
 Wordsworth's birthplace is a five-minute walk; Buttermere a thirty-minute drive.
 Breakfast is taken in the old threshing floor.

 The story